erlikan/hautarzt/docs/techdesign.md

 *   Tailwind CSS allows for rapid UI development and fits well with component-based architectures.
 *   Zustand offers a simple and unopinionated approach to global state, used only if necessary.
 *   SWR complements Next.js's fetching for client-side caching and revalidation.
-*   Leaflet and Chart.js were suggested in `docs/Frontend Implementierungsplan_ Hautarzt-Verzeichnis.md` and are solid choices.
+*   Leaflet and Chart.js were suggested in `docs/Frontend Implementierungsplan_ Hautarzt Vergleich.md` and are solid choices.
 *   npm was chosen during the `create-next-app` initialization.

 ---